-The conference is open to students of all abilities and endeavours to attract the less academic and privileged schools.
-For example, of the 19 schools attending, at least six schools have more than 30% of students receiving free school meals.
-The students come from many different ethnicities and English is not the main language spoken at home for 56% of students.
+The conference was open to students of all abilities and endeavours to ensure that lower academic scoring and less privileged schools were in attendance.
+Of the 18 schools attending, at least six schools had more than 30 per cent of their students receiving free school meals and come from many different ethnicities.
+English is not the main language spoken at home for more than half of students attending.

-A Science4u spokesperson said: “We are excited to have the opportunity to collaborate with the University of Westminster in 2015.
-This central location has fabulous facilities and will enable us to have an expanded interactive stands section.
+A Science4u spokesperson said: “We are delighted to have had the opportunity to collaborate again with the University of Westminster.
+This central location has fabulous facilities and has enabled us to accommodate more students than in previous years and run an expanded interactive stands section.
 In addition, the range of scientific careers on offer will be expanded.
-Finally it enables the students, many for the first time, to see and experience a university atmosphere.”
+Finally, it enables the students, many for the first time, to see and experience a University atmosphere.”